DFiantHDL/DFHDL/docs/intro/first-look/index.md

 ## Hierarchy and Connection Example

 One of the most qualifying characteristics of hardware design is the composition of modules/entities via hierarchies and IO port connections.
-DFiant is no exception and easily enables dataflow design compositions.
+DFHDL is no exception and easily enables dataflow design compositions.
 Fig. 2a demonstrates such a composition that creates yet another identity function, but this time as a chained composition of two identity function designs.
 The top-level design `IDTop` introduces two instances of `ID` we saw in the previous example and connects them accordingly.

 <p align="center">
   <img src="../first-look/idtop.png"><br>